EnrriqueM/h1b_statistics/README.md

 2. __`NUMBER_CERTIFIED_APPLICATIONS`__: Number of applications that have been certified for work in that state.
 An application is considered certified if it has a case status of `Certified`
 3. __`PERCENTAGE`__: % of applications that have been certified in that state compared to total number of certified applications regardless of state.

-Depending on the input (e.g., see the example below), there may be fewer than 10 lines in each file.
-There, however, should not be more than 10 lines in each file.
-In case of ties, only list the top 10 based on the sorting instructions given above.